 - F: For taxis, service busses, motor coaches, and liveries.

 - N: For tank vehicles.

 - V: For student transportation vehicles.

 - X: For vehicles carrying hazardous materials.

 Make sure that you apply for the correct endorsement(s) based on the vehicle(s) that you want to drive.
-If you need help applying for a certain type of license, or if your license has been suspended, you can contact my office for help.
-Call me at 203-925-9200 for more information.
+If you need help applying for a certain type of license, or if your license has been suspended, you can contact an attorney for further help.